Three questions you need to ask before building your NGO’s social media strategy

 You might ask: how do I decide what my content pillars will be?

 A great start is understanding your personas’ needs, goals and common objections in great depth.
 You can then rank those needs, goals and objections, and identify a general theme – your content pillar – that will tackle what’s top of mind among your audience.
 The next step will be to come up with sub-topics that feed into the content pillar.
 For this phase you might want to organise a brainstorm to make sure you’ve covered all the angles.
 Lastly, it’ll be time to start curating content by first doing an audit to identify what’s already there and then recruiting internal and external authors for the content that needs to be produced from scratch.
+Learn more about how to create a successful content strategy in HubSpot’s free course.

 Another common question is: how long should I focus on a content pillar?
-The answer is: as long as it’s relevant for your personas.
+The answer is: as long as it’s relevant to your personas.
 Which means that engaging in continuous conversations with your donors is essential for you to be able to create content that matters.

 Now that you’ve answered these questions, enjoy building and implementing your social media strategy!
 I’m confident it’ll be a much more gratifying process.